xenify-io/litepaper/README.md

 ## ◽️ Limited Collectible

 The Phoenix Apes, an exclusive NFT collection developed for YSL.IO, boasts a scarce supply of just 520.
-Priced at 2,500 USDC, these sought-after NFTs have been ingeniously designed with utility at their core.
+These sought-after NFTs have been ingeniously designed with utility at their core.
 Not only do they possess distinctive rarities, but they also grant the holder exceptional benefits within the YSL.IO ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)